 The soup kitchen serves breakfast for shelter guests daily.
 It also serves a complete dinner to seniors (over 50) 3:00 p.m. – 3:30 p.m. (weekdays) and for individuals, children and their families from 4:30 p.m. – 5:30 p.m. daily.
 The soup kitchen serves over 200 meals a day.
 In 2016 a partnership was formed with Families in Transition’s Family Place Resource Center and Shelter.
 New Horizons staffs and runs their kitchen which provides dinner seven days per week.

 The food pantry provides groceries to impoverished families and individuals in Manchester.
 The amount provided to each household is dependent upon family size.
 Along with non perishable food items, there are also fruits, vegetables, meats and bakery items available.
-Most of these items are donated by area Hannafords as well as Whole Foods, The Fruit Center, Coca-Cola, Longhorn Steakhouse, Olive Garden, Utz, Manchester School of Technology, and Chipotle Mexican Grill.
+Most of these items are donated by area Hannafords as well as Whole Foods, The Fruit Center, Trader Joes, Utz, and Manchester School of Technology.
 Generous individuals and groups routinely conduct food drives on New Horizons behalf as well.
 The pantry provides food to over 900 households each month.

 A Look At How Far We’ve Come